theclarkeorbit/theclarkeorbit.github.io/content/blogs/greta_playground.md

 param_draws <- mcmc(our_model, n_samples = num_samples, warmup = num_samples / 10)
 ```

-and plot the samples, and the parameter fits.
+and plot the densities of samples drawn from the parameter posterior distributions, and the parameter fits.

 ```r
 mcmc_dens(param_draws)